uChip/BubbleDisplay/README.md

 <img src="https://raw.github.com/uChip/BubbleDisplay/master/BubbleDisplay_brd.PNG" alt="PCB" height="405" width="375">
 PCB

-Firmware is developed using the [Arduino](http://arduino.cc/) 1.0.5-r2 IDE and the source files are in Arduino .ino format (and .h or .cpp formats as applicable).
+Firmware, library and examples were developed using the [Arduino](http://arduino.cc/) 1.0.5-r2 IDE and the source files are in Arduino .ino format (and .h or .cpp formats as applicable).

 ## Distribution License

-You may use this PCB design and firmware however you like but no liability is accepted.
+You may use this PCB design and source code however you like but no liability is accepted.

 ## Attributions